bhavjotj/NewsBoardAI/README.md

 # NewsBoardAI

-NewsBoardAI is a local-first AI/ML news intelligence dashboard.
-It fetches a small number of recent Google News RSS results for a topic and turns them into a compact visual brief with signal, sentiment, event tags, confidence, possible impact, and source cards.
+NewsBoardAI is a local-first ML news intelligence dashboard.
+It fetches a small number of recent Google News RSS results for a topic, analyzes the coverage with local ML models, and uses a local Ollama LLM to turn the result into a clean visual brief with signal, sentiment, event tags, confidence, possible impact, and source cards.

 It runs as both a React web app and a local Chrome side-panel extension.

 ## Project Overview

 Search for a company, stock, game, sports team, political issue, product, or trend.
-NewsBoardAI sends the query to a FastAPI backend, fetches recent headlines, analyzes the coverage with hybrid rule-based and local ML logic, and returns a dashboard-friendly response for the UI.
+NewsBoardAI sends the query to a FastAPI backend, fetches recent headlines, analyzes the coverage with hybrid rule-based and local ML logic, then uses Ollama to generate clearer dashboard wording for the brief and possible impact.

+The goal is not to replace full news reading or make guaranteed predictions.
+The app is designed to quickly turn noisy recent headlines into a short, visual, and cautious news signal.

 ## Key Features